maxamillion32/gift-registry/readme.txt

 == Description ==

-The Gift Registry plugin enables you to add your very own registry to your WordPress site.
+The Gift Registry plugin enables you to add your very own gift registry to your WordPress site.
 This plugin has several advantages over other web-based registries, including:

 * Use your very own WordPress site to customize as much as you like
 * Get paid instantly via PayPal – other sites make you wait for a check
 * Get notified instantly of gifts via email and keep track of whom gave what
 * Automatically tracks how many wish list items are left outstanding
+* Receive gifts in any of PayPal's [supported currencies](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_nvp_currency_codes)
 * Free to install and create your wish list
 * Register for $13.95 (plus paypal fees) to receive payments; compare with 8-12% commission from other sites

-Notes
+Please note that only administrators are able to create wish lists - this plugin does not support wish lists for multiple users.

-Items placed on your registry are representative only, you will only received the AMOUNT for each item, not the items themselves.
+Items placed on your registry are representative only, you will only receive the AMOUNT for each item, not the items themselves.
 The Gift Registry plugin is integrated with PayPal for fund transfer only.

 The Gift Registry plugin uses PayPal’s Button API and Instant Payment Notification (IPN) service to manage the gift